melissafilomeno/bug-tracker-poc/README.md

 Verification :
 * Go to phpmyadmin at http://localhost:8080 and login as 'root' and 'bug_user' with passwords specified in the .env file and ensure tables and data specified in db/db_schema.sql and db/db_data.sql are created
-* Go to application at http://localhost:9090/bugs and ensure you can see the mock json response
+* Import environment and postman_collection under postman/, run the collection and verify